thakursaurabh1998/blockchain/README.md

 # Blockchain Boiler Plate

-> This is a simple blockchain boilerplate which can be used to make a network or can be added with a backend server.
+This is a simple blockchain boilerplate which can be used to make a network or can be added with a backend server.

+An Express REST API server is also added.